google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 response the log MAY include a `Retry-After:` header in order to request a minimum time for the client to wait before retrying the request.

+Clients SHOULD treat any 4xx error as a problem with the request and not attempt to resubmit without some modification to the request.
+The full status code MAY provide additional details.

+This document deliberately does not provide more specific guidance on the use of HTTP status codes.

 ## Submit Entry to Log {#submit-entry}

 POST \<Base URL>/ct/v2/submit-entry